Amen! Thank you so much for those encouraging words. Blessings and Peace!

 ALSO ON THIS DAY

-1831 – Death of John Holt Rice, Presbyterian theologian, who had been the first professor of Christian theology at Union Theological Seminary, Virginia, and the editor of the influential Virginia Evangelical and Literary Magazine.
+1831 – Death of John Holt Rice, Presbyterian theologian, who was the first professor of Christian theology at Union Theological Seminary, Virginia, and the editor of the influential Virginia Evangelical and Literary Magazine.

 1906 – Conversion of Bentley Deforest Ackley, an alcoholic, who will write almost four thousand hymns, and become Billy Sunday’s organist and secretary.
 Among his hymns is “I Would Be Like Jesus.”
 Coincidentally, he dies on this same day in 1958.